kiknag/monopoly/README.md

 To Play this game:

-1. Enter your name and press +
+1. Enter your name and press "+"
-2. Click Start Game button
+2. Click "Start Game" button
-3. Roll and when your move is ended press End Move
+3. Roll dice and when you have finished your move click the "End Move" button